Gordon Law Group featured in The Boston Globe in support of BSO Flutist and first suit under Massachusetts Equal Pay Act (View Article)

 Eight individuals, including two current professors, have filed complaints against Dr. Florian Jaeger, who is now taking the semester off.
 Senior Lindsay Wrobel is among those who have complained about Dr. Florian, and she intends to continue on a hunger strike until the university removes Florian.
 “My individual ...

 Philip Gordon was quoted in Bloomberg Law today concerning Dell EMC's $110,000 settlement of discrimination claims brought by a transgender intern who said she was subject to a hostile work environment, denied advancement and retaliated against.
 Call if you're having trouble retrieving the article, and we can get you a copy. ...

 After a long battle, pregnant worker protection finally passes.
 Discrimination law has always protected pregnant workers, but that duty to accommodate pregnancy was narrow, leaving workers without ability to get breaks, to temporarily avoid hazardous positions or to get help with manual labor.
 Employers may still deny accommodations ...

 Medical marijuana has been legal for use by “qualified patients” in Massachusetts since 2012, and has been equivalent to using any other prescription medication since.
 For the first time, the Massachusetts courts have ruled that “qualified patients” under the Medical Marijuana Act (which does not provide specific disability discrimination ...

 We are proud to announce that the Superior Court rejected the City of Brockton plea to reduce the jury's $4M verdict in its battle against our client, Russell Lopes.
 (View Article)

 The Massachusetts House passed a bill today intended to protect pregnant workers.
 Now, we wait for the Senate.
 Pregnant workers face daunting challenges from their employers.
 Today, the Massachusetts House to a strong step to protect those individuals from discrimination and other problems.
-(View Article) If you're pregnant or ...
+(View Article) If you're pregnant or planning a ...